ykashou92/Analyzing-Weather-Data-in-R/chapter2.md

 1. Convert it from a **factor** (category) object to a **date** object, specifically POSIXct.
 2. Format the column to represent only year-month-day values without hours, minutes or seconds.

+You can find a list of the date and time abbreviation symbols [here](https://stat.ethz.ch/R-manual/R-devel/library/base/html/strptime.html):

 `@instructions`
 - Use the `strptime(...)` function to convert the `ts` column from a **factor** to a **date (POSIXct)**.
 You need to specify the format of the date `"%Y-%m-%d %H:%M:%S"`
 - Use the `format(...)` function to convert the column from a `Year-Month-Day Hour:Minute:Second` format to a `Year-Month-Day`.